Am I going to be made redundant?

 Any sums due to you above the statutory limits (as detailed above) will be an unsecured claim in the Administration.
 Whilst any unsecured claim will be calculated and submitted to the Administrators on your behalf, please be aware that on the basis of information available, you are unlikely to receive any payment in relation to your unsecured claim.

-Any holiday accrued after 28 February 2018 will be settled in full in your final pay packet.
+Any holiday accrued after 28 February 2018 to the cessation of trading was settled in full in your final pay packet.

 - Unpaid Expenses